 My vision for FABL is that its defining features will include a commitment to excellence; a mutually supportive work and study environment; and a willingness and capacity to create, identify and seize opportunities.
 We are committed to providing outstanding learning experiences for our students and undertaking research that has real benefits for our communities.

 Our Faculty includes the Schools of Business, Communication and Creative Industries, Social Sciences, and the USC Law School and six research concentrations: the Arts Research in Creative Humanities (ARCH) cluster, the Centre for Human Factors and Sociotechnical Systems, the Engage Research cluster, the Forest Industries Research Centre (FIRC), the Tropical Forests and People Research Centre (TFAP), the Sustainability Research Centre (SRC) which hosts both the Indigenous Studies Research theme and the Adolescent Risk Research Unit (ARRU).
+The Faculty is proud to include the Sunshine Coast Mind and Neuroscience–Thompson Institute.

 We offer undergraduate and postgraduate programs in business and ICT, creative industries, communication and design, law, the humanities and the social sciences, including psychology and social work.
 Our programs include opportunities for work placements and overseas study and are designed to meet the needs of students, employers, industry and society.
 Individuals can pursue their research passions through our Honours, Masters and PhD programs.